aspose-total/Aspose.Total-Products/total/en/android-java/conversion/tex-to-ppsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert TEX to PPSX on Android via Java" h2="Transform TEX to PPSX within your Android Applications without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can integrate TEX to PPSX conversion feature inside your Android applications by using two simple steps.
-In the first step you can export TEX to PPTX by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/).
-After that, by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/), you can convert PPTX to PPSX.
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) package.
+<h2>Why to Convert</h2>

+TEX to PPSX conversion is a useful feature for Android applications.
+It allows users to export TEX documents to PPSX format, which is a presentation format that is supported by Microsoft PowerPoint.
+This conversion is useful for creating presentations from TEX documents, as well as for sharing documents with others who may not have access to the original TEX document.

+<h2>How Aspose.Total Helps for TEX to PPSX Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive package that includes two APIs that can be used to convert TEX to PPSX.
+The first API is Aspose.PDF for Android via Java, which can be used to export TEX documents to PPTX format.
+The second API is Aspose.Slides for Android via Java, which can be used to convert PPTX to PPSX.
+Both APIs are included in the Aspose.Total package, making it easy to integrate TEX to PPSX conversion into Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}